omise/omise-ios/README.md

 ## Objective-C compatibility

-This version of Opn Payments iOS SDK does not support Objective-C. Latest [version](https://github.com/omise/omise-ios/tree/support/v4.x.x) with full Objective-C support.
+This version of Opn Payments iOS SDK does not support Objective-C. For full Objective-C support, use [this version](https://github.com/omise/omise-ios/tree/support/v4.x.x).

 ## Contributing

-Pull requests, issues, and bugfixes are welcome!
+Pull requests, issues, and bug fixes are welcome!

 ## License